marcuse/pyopenkeyval/README.md

     result = okv.store('example', 'Hello, online key/value storage!')
     print result['read_only_key']

+To delete a key, either set its value to '' or use the `del` keyword:

+    del okv['example']

 ## Requirements

 Python 2.5 and lower require *simplejson* to be installed.